Sebastian-Montoya-B/Alpha-PDI/README.md

 See further info in each section.

-1. Code (folder) -\> folder containing the scripts used to calculate the generality indices and reproduce other analyses performed in our paper.
+1. Code (folder) -\> folder containing the scripts used to calculate the generalization indices and reproduce other analyses performed in our paper.
-    -   alpha_PDI.R -\> script of the `alpha_PDI` function for calculating the **αPDI** index of generality.
+    -   alpha_PDI.R -\> script of the `alpha_PDI` function for calculating the **αPDI** index of geenralization.
-    -   genfun.R -\> script of the `genfun` function for calculating the other generality indices used in our study.
+    -   genfun.R -\> script of the `genfun` function for calculating the other generalization indices used in our study.
-    -   wcfun.R -\> script of the `wcfun` function for calculating the Wc index of generality (Pierotti et al. 2017).
+    -   wcfun.R -\> script of the `wcfun` function for calculating the Wc index of generalization (Pierotti et al. 2017).
-    -   correlations.R -\> script to reproduce the Spearman correlations used to test for a relationship between the specialization parameter and the indices of generality.
+    -   correlations.R -\> script to reproduce the Spearman correlations used to test for a relationship between the specialization parameter and the indices of generalization.
 It requires the `alpha_PDI` and `genfun` functions, and the vectors1.RDS data.
     -   example.R -\> script with a detailed description on how to use `alpha_PDI`, `genfun`, and `wcfun`.
     -	QNM.R -\> script of the quantitative niche model by Fründ et al. (2016) and functions to generate the analized theoretical vectors.